saifalam/kingdomWarrior/README.md

 ## **How to RUN:**

-P.B.: __Java needs to be installed and configured for this version__
+P.B.: __Java needs to be installed or configured to the local machine__

 Clone this repository or download the .zip version.
 Extarct it into your local machine.